eaobservatory/namakanui/doc/software_overview.md

 - HOME:  home the stage, only needed if the controller loses power
 - KICK:  interrupt any MOVE or HOME action in progress and stop the stage

-### AGILENT
+### REFERENCE
 Displays status of the Agilent N5173B or Keysight E8257D reference signal generator, and provides buttons to set signal frequency and output power.
-Future versions of the software may give this frame a more generic name, such as “REFERENCE.”

 Fields:
 - dbm:  output power in dBm